Get started with Nextflow on Verily Workbench

 Included in that description is a Proxy URL.
 Visit that URL in your browser (logged in with your Workbench user account) to bring up JupyterLab on your new app.

-Tip: The info in the resource description also indicates whether your app is ACTIVE or STOPPED.
+Tip: The info in the resource description also indicates whether your app is RUNNING or TERMINATED.
 You can stop your app when you’re not using it, and then restart it, via:

 Using Workbench environment variables in Nextflow config files